-If you are unable to make these public sessions, please feel free to contact our Elected Members.
-Details are at the back of this document.
+The Great NZ Muster Rora Street, Te Kūiti Saturday 29 March, 10am -1.30pm If you are unable to make these drop in sessions, please feel free to contact our Elected Members.
+Deatails are at the back of this document.